 Tarangire National Park/Arusha/Amboseli National Park

 Today’s drive takes you back to Arusha in time for lunch.
-Afterward, drive toward the Namanga border where you cross into Kenya and continue to Amboseli National Park, located at the foot of Africa's highest mountain, Mount Kilimanjaro.
+Afterward, drive toward the Namanga border, where you cross into Kenya and continue to Amboseli National Park, located at the foot of Africa's highest mountain: Mount Kilimanjaro.
 The snow-capped peak of Mount Kilimanjaro rises above a saucer of clouds and dominates every aspect of Amboseli.
-This park covers only 150 square miles, but despite its small size and its fragile ecosystem it supports a wide range of mammals (well over 50 of the larger species) and birds (over 400 species).
-Years ago, this was the locale around which such famous writers as Ernest Hemingway and Robert Ruark spun their stories of big game hunting in the wilds of Africa.
-This, too, is part of Maasailand, and it’s not unusual to see the proud Maasai warrior or small children tending their cattle as you traverse their territory.
-In this land, animal and man have learned to coexist and thrive together, despite the harsh conditions.
-This is also the park that has been made famous by Cynthia Moss, the noted American naturalist and author who has one of the longest-running studies on elephants.
-You might have seen some of the elephants that Cynthia has immortalized in her many books and award-winning film, Echo of the Elephants.
+This park covers only 150 square miles, but despite its small size and its fragile ecosystem, it supports a wide range of mammals (well over 50 of the larger species) and birds (over 400 species).
+Years ago, this was the locale around which such famous writers as Ernest Hemingway and Robert Ruark spun their stories of big game in the wilds of Africa.
+This, too, is part of Maasailand, and it’s not unusual to see proud Maasai warriors or small children tending their cattle as you traverse their territory.
+In this land, wildlife and people have learned to coexist and thrive together, despite the harsh conditions.
+This is also the park that has been made famous by Cynthia Moss, the noted American naturalist and author, who has one of the longest-running studies on elephants.
+You might have seen some of the elephants that Cynthia has immortalized in her many books and the award-winning film Echo of the Elephants.

 Overnights at the AMBOSELI SERENA SAFARI LODGE.
 (B,L,D Daily)